rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     <Your Server IP>

-To verify your configuration, use `hello_c.c` from the examples included with Open MPI.
+To verify your configuration, use **hello_c.c** from the examples included with Open MPI.

-To do this, follow these steps:
+To do this, follow these commands:

     mkdir /root/samples
     cd /root/samples